brownplt/pyret-lang/tests/io-tests/README.md

 # IO Tests

 We test IO with a harness which executes all tests located in the `tests/io-tests/tests/` directory with an `.arr` file extension.
-The harness accepts either a test input to inject and an expected output to assert or an error message to assert (along with asserting a failure is expected).
+The harness accepts a test input to inject and either an expected output to assert or an error message to assert (implicityly asserts a failure is expected as well).

 The two scenarios are outlined below.

 ### Situation 1: Expected Success